MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased workload surface area.** The Security pillar prioritizes a reduced and contained surface area to minimize attack vectors and the management of security controls.

 Cloud design patterns that optimize costs sometimes necessitate the introduction of additional components.
 These additional components increase the surface area of the workload.
 The components and the data within them must be secured, possibly in ways that aren't already used in the system.
 These components and data are often subject to compliance.
-Examples include:
+Examples of patterns that can introduce components include:

-- Using static content hosting to offload data to a new content delivery network component.
+- Using static content hosting to offload data to a new CDN component.

 - Using the Valet Key pattern to offload processing and secure resource access to client compute.